If you’re starting, managing, or growing any type of business online today, the answer is likely “yes, yes you do.”

 - How a user can opt-out of collecting and sharing information

-- Whether or not you sell information to any third parties.
+- Whether or not you sell information to any third party.
 If you do, in what way will the information be used?
 (Think email newsletter services, affiliate websites, or advertising networks)

 - On a website’s footer